stangerjm/smart-x/Vue-components/smart-details.md

 </smart-details>
 ```

-Here is an example of how to use this components.
+Here is an example of how to use this component.

 ```html
 <smart-details